zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permission to the target users, or task permission to the 'Manage Users' task.
+- The HMC userid must have object\-access permission to the target users, or task permission to the 'Manage Users' task.